Long-term travel can be lonely.

-No matter who is there, the overarching purpose remains: to serve fellow volunteers through shared chores and meal rotations, plus serve the community of Takure through service projects.
+No matter who is there, the overarching goals remain: to serve fellow volunteers through shared chores and meal rotations, plus serve the community of Takure through service projects.
 This sense of shared purpose keeps the feeling of community alive even as members are ever-changing.

 The more I attended local events, especially when I played a role in making them happen, the more I felt connected to the people and space.

 In Yangshuo, China, I shared an apartment with other expat climbers.
-Chris and I were so excited to have a kitchen that we immediately invited everyone we knew over for food and a climbing movie.
+My partner Chris and I were so excited to have a kitchen that we immediately invited everyone we knew over for food and a climbing movie.
 Okay, maybe we only knew 6 people including our 3 roommates, but when each of those people invited friends it turned out to be a nice gathering.
-After this, we continued to find opportunities here and there to have people over or otherwise attend events with local climbers to tap into Yangshuo’s climbing community.
+After this, we continued to create opportunities to have people over or otherwise attend events with local climbers and tap into Yangshuo’s climbing community.

 Of course, most of the time, I didn’t have access to my own apartment.
 The lack of space can make hosting events a creative challenge for the traveler.
 An event could be hosted at a hostel, beach, or even a local bar.
 While traveling in Nepal, my friend Dillon resourcefully created opportunities to DJ, from playing at a city hostel party to setting up his equipment at our rural volunteer camp, inviting all the volunteers to come out and dance.
 What better way to bring people together than by sharing music?